The information you need from a team you can trust.

 Do I need to receive both doses of the vaccine?

-Yes.
-The vaccine is a 2-dose series and requires both doses to be considered fully vaccinated.
+You need to receive both doses of the Pfizer and Moderna doses.
+Those vaccines are a 2-dose series and require both doses to be considered fully vaccinated.
 Protection against COVID-19 from the vaccine is not immediate, and immune-protection is achieved two weeks after the second dose.

 COVID-19 Myths and Facts